Arizona Cannabis Laws

 The Arizona cannabis market is currently tough to get into due to caps on total licenses and stiff competition from large Multi-State Operators (MSOs).
 But it’s also a market with a strong existing revenue base and lots of growth and potential.

-According to the Cannabiz Media license database, there are currently 123 active dispensaries in Arizona.
-Twenty-nine of these, or nearly one-fourth of the total, are located in Phoenix.
+According to the Cannabiz Media license database, there are currently 143 active dispensaries in Arizona.
+Seventy-three of these, are located in Phoenix.

 MJBizDaily notes that large Multi-State Operators (MSOs) control 30% of the dispensaries in the state, with two – Harvest Health & Recreation and Curaleaf – controlling 1/6 of all stores.

-As of November 2020, there are more than 290,000 qualified medical marijuana patients in the state, who have purchased over 190,000 pounds of marijuana since the year began.
+As of April 2022, there are more than 276,370 qualified medical marijuana patients in the state.

 On the recreational side, an independent fiscal analysis of the legalization of recreational weed estimated that the recreational market would reach over $1.04 billion in three years, based on the $137 average recreational spending per capita in states where it’s been legalized.